cuba-platform/ldap-addon/README.md

 The application component supports the following LDAP event types:

-*  `BeforeUserRolesAndAccessGroupUpdatedFromLdapEvent` — defines the state of a CUBA user before matching rules are applied, i.e. before user roles and an access group are assigned.
+*  `BeforeUserRolesAndAccessGroupUpdatedFromLdapEvent`: defines the state of the CUBA user before matching rule application, i.e. before the system assigns user roles and an access group to them.
-*  `AfterUserRolesAndAccessGroupUpdatedFromLdapEvent` — defines the state of a CUBA user after matching rules are applied, i.e. after user roles and an access group are assigned.
+*  `AfterUserRolesAndAccessGroupUpdatedFromLdapEvent`: defines the state of the CUBA user after matching rule application, i.e. after the system assigns user roles and an access group to them.
-*  `UserCreatedFromLdapEvent` — describes the state when a new CUBA user is created after logging in using LDAP credentials.
+*  `UserCreatedFromLdapEvent`: describes the state of the new CUBA user, i.e. after logging in using LDAP credentials.
-*  `UserActivatedFromLdapEvent` — defines the state of a CUBA user that was previously inactive, and then activated.
+*  `UserActivatedFromLdapEvent`: defines the state of the CUBA user that was previously inactive and then activated.
-*  `UserDeactivatedFromLdapEvent` — defines the state of a CUBA user that was previously active, and then disabled.
+*  `UserDeactivatedFromLdapEvent`: defines the state of the CUBA user that was previously active and then deactivated.

 # Appendix A. Application Properties
-There is a set of application properties to be configured before working with the component.
-These properties should be provided in the `app.properties` and `web-app.properties` files of your application.
+Before working with the component you need to configure application properties.
+Specify them in the `app.properties` and `web-app.properties` files of your application.

 ## `app.properties`